home-assistant-libs/netdisco/README.md

 pip install -r requirements.txt
 ```

-*Use pip3 instead of pip3 if you're using Python 3.*
+*Use pip3 instead of pip if you're using Python 3.*

 ## Example